 If you asked me in college about becoming a professional organizer, I would have looked confused, tilted my head and said, “A what?”
 But when I think about it, organizing has always been lurking in the shadows.
 Growing up, my sister and I shared a room.
 You know how it goes.
 Possession is nine-tenths of the law, and you had to keep your stuff on your side of the imaginary line.
 I also liked re-arranging my stuff to make it look better.

 At the newspaper, none of us had clean desks.
 We were reporters, after all, so we accumulated a steady stream of newspapers, press releases and reporter notebooks.
 But like I said, the organizing gene was lurking.
 My files inside my drawer were always organized though.

 Little did I know, I craved organization too

 Like I said earlier, I grew up keeping stuff.
 After leaving the newspaper, I realized that I was buried in newspapers, papers, T-shirts (I swear they always give reporters T-shirts) and stuff at home.
 I started reading about organizing.
 The first organizing book I read was “You Can Find More Time for Yourself Every Day” by Stephanie Culp, and it changed my life.
 I started getting rid of stuff.
 Then Julie Morgenstern’s “Organizing Your Life from the Inside Out” cinched it all for me, and everything came together.
 It all made sense.

-To sum it all up again, Today, I continue to organize the masses at MD Anderson, I counsel private clients outside of work as The Clutter Princess, and I share my professional organizing experience here on The Clutter Princess blog.
+To sum it all up again, Today, I continue to organize the masses at MD Anderson, and I share my professional organizing experience here on The Clutter Princess blog.
 Helping people de-clutter and de-stress makes me feel good.
 I’ve made it my mission to help people reign over clutter.